MRRisley/sql-uc-fall2020/step-1-aw/readme.md

 ## Download AdventureWorks 2017

 1. Navigate to the [MS AdventureWorks Github](https://github.com/microsoft/sql-server-samples/releases/tag/adventureworks) site.
-2. Navigate to the portion of the site titled: *""*
+2. Navigate to the portion of the site titled: *"AdventureWorks (OLTP) full database backups"*.
+3. Click AdventureWorks2017.bak in order to download the back-up file.
+4. Note the download location.

+## Restore AdventureWorks 2017

+*If you are using a loaner laptop or virtual machine, **be sure to place the .bak file in your UC I:/ drive or OneDrive.***

+1.

 # Install/Run MS SQL Server Express 2017 & SSMS 18.2